karl-zylinski/karl-zylinski.github.io/content/posts/writing-a-book-about-odin.md

 In this post I'll share some details on how I wrote the first book about the Odin Programming Language.
 I'll talk about how I got started, what the process was like, as well as some technical things related to writing programming books.

-> This book is called "Understanding the Odin Programming" language.
+> The book is called "Understanding the Odin Programming" language.
 It's a digital book (HTML and EPUB).
 It was released on December 6, 2024.
 The book is available at https://odinbook.com/

 ## A happy accident